Aadv1k/DracoQL/README.md

 # MoleQL ⛏️

-MoleQL is a TypeScript-based DSL for web scraping and data manipulation with tooling to pull data from files, web or databas and pipe it to different sources.
+MoleQL is a TypeScript-based embeddable DSL for web scraping and data manipulation with tooling to pull data from files, web or databas and pipe it to different sources.

 ## Features

 - Simple and intuitive syntax
-- Static typing for better type safety
 - Support for most data sources (web, JSON, text)
 - Error handling for robustness
-- Integration with other languages

 ## Hello world